 The same has happened with Mosin-Nagant rifles as they flood the North American market.
 In the past, regarded as $65 rifles, the Russian-made models have now earned a huge following of collectors who have intellectually dissected the weapons to differentiate between a common variety post-WWI example and a scarce, desirable Remington-made rifle.
 A whole field of collecting developed as a result of thousands of rifles pouring onto the market.

-3. OEF / IEF Material.
+- OEF / IEF Material.
 More and more veterans of the last 15 or so years are finally coming home and becoming nostalgic about their service.
 These people are the advanced guard of an emerging collecting market that will continue to grow for a number of years.
-But be warned: This arena isn’t the same as other areas of our hobby.
+Emphasis will be on elite, special operator material.
+Be warned: This arena isn’t the same as other areas of our hobby.
 “Mint” is not the desirable characteristic.
 Instead, “been there,” “salty” and “battle-worn” are the primary adjectives that will increase the value.
+Also, when looking at combat gear like body armor or weapons, be sure you know what is legal to own.
+Some of this stuff is still considered, “for military use only.”
 Collecting OEF / IEF items is a lot like the early days of Vietnam collecting.
 Prices of OEF / IEF stuff will soon rival some of the best Vietnam pieces.

 PREDICTIONS ARE WORTH THEIR WEIGHT